San Francisco

 This is a mirror selfie from an intimidatingly large bathroom at San Francisco International Airport.
 It’s almost midnight and I’m half asleep waiting for my flight to Manila, where I’ll be visiting Chia.

 In the coming month I’ll be traveling around the globe for a mix of work and leisure, and I’ve decided to bring eink.cam as my primary camera.
-What does the world look like through a dithered 7-color display?
+Lots of questions on my mind โ€“ What does the world look like through a dithered 7-color display?
 Will the 30-second period it takes for the photo to show up on the eInk screen change the way I choose my subjects and frame my shots?
 Will I feel like less of a tourist when I can’t just mindlessly snap hundreds of pics at once?
-I hope to have some answers by the end.

 A plane in prep for take off.
 It’s currently being loaded by container labeled “Flying Food Group”